fable-compiler/Fable/docs/source/blog/Introducing-1-0-beta.md

 ### `KeyValueList` attribute has been deprecated

-So far, in other to make the interaction with JS more idiomatic in F# I've introduced some attributes to change the runtime representation of certain types.
+So far, in order to make the interaction with JS more idiomatic in F# I've introduced some attributes to change the runtime representation of certain types.
 This is nice because you can have the types we know and love from F# like unions and records, while they behave as JS objects, strings, etc. in runtime.
 But on the other hand, this was also problematic because developers had some expectations about these types that behave differently in runtime.

 In order to avoid these frictions, Fable 1.0 won't introduce more _hacky_ attributes and will explore other ways to improve the interaction with JS that don't break from standard F#.
 In order to keep compatibility old attributes are still supported with the exception of `KeyValueList` that was used to represent options in JS (by transforming a list of union cases into a JS object).
 This is because this attribute was mainly used in libraries (like `fable-react`) and it's been possible to change it without modifying the API.
-Moreover the new solution (a `keyValueList` function) can be inlined to make the transformation happen in real time and avoid any performance penalty in runtime.
+Moreover the new solution (a `keyValueList` function) can be inlined to make the transformation happen in compile time and avoid any performance penalty in runtime.

 ## How do I start?